Audit Committee Charter

 Other Committee Responsibilities

-6. Meet periodically with the internal auditors, the independent accountants, and management in separate executive sessions to discuss any matters that the committee or these groups believe should be discussed privately with the audit committee.
+5. Meet as needed with the internal auditors, the independent accountants, and management in separate executive sessions to discuss any matters that the committee or these groups believe should be discussed privately with the audit committee.